filizkrdg/S-type.est/README.md

 # Install the package
 ```
-devtools::install_github("filizkrgd/stype.est")
+devtools::install_github("filizkrgd/S-type.est")
 ```
-# Installing `stype.est` from CRAN
+# Installing `S-type.est` from CRAN
 ```
-install.packages("stype.est")
+install.packages("S-type.est")
 ```
-Installing `stype.est` development version
+Installing `S-type.est` development version

 # Example usage of the package.
-You can use `datasets` package to have example data to test `stype.est` package. datasets package is being installed, while you are installing `stype.est` package, so you don't have to install the package again.
+You can use `datasets` package to have example data to test `S-type.est` package. datasets package is being installed, while you are installing `S-type.est` package, so you don't have to install the package again.

 - Prepare the dataset
 ```